-Dr. Roberto Mancusi is an Associate Professor of Music at the University of Tennessee at Martin where he has taught since 2008.
+Dr. Roberto Mancusi is a Professor of Music at the University of Tennessee at Martin where he has taught since 2008.
 Prior to his arrival in Tennessee, he was an assistant professor at Eastern New Mexico University (Portales, New Mexico).
 He was also an adjunct professor at Avila College (Kansas City, Missouri), Baker University (Baldwin City, Kansas), and Graceland College (Lamoni, Iowa).

 As a singer, Dr. Mancusi has performed across the country as well as in England and New Zealand.
 He has performed in many different operas and musicals ranging from Sarastro (Die Zauberflöte) and Falstaff (Falstaff) to Prologus/Pseudolus (A Funny Thing Happened on the Way to the Forum).
 On the concert stage, Dr. Mancusi has been heard as the bass soloist in such works as Beethoven's Missa Solemnis and Symphony No. 9, Faure's Requiem, Handel's Messiah, Haydn's The Creation, and Mendelssohn's Elijah, among others.
 He has appeared with numerous symphonies including the Southwest Symphony, Sherman Symphony Orchestra, and the Jackson Symphony and has worked with many notable conductors, among them: David Effron, Robert Larsen, Eph Ehly, Andy Anderson, Charles Bruffy, and Daniel Dominick.
 In May 2018 will make his debut with the Savannah Philharmonic under the baton of Maestro Peter Shannon.
 Also in May 2018, Dr. Mancusi will embark on a concert tour of England with his concert program The Big Sing Theory.